trick77/quick-traefik/README.md

 - Forcefully nudges insecure requests towards the safer realms of HTTPS.
 - Elevates the Traefik dashboard to its majestic throne, guarded by the impenetrable shield of basic authentication (credentials: traefik/traefik).
 - Harnesses the power of the Let's Encrypt ACME TLS challenge to effortlessly summon certificates for your esteemed domains.
-- Equips your setup with the nimble ability to absorb environment variables from the sacred tome known as the `.env` file.
 - Optionally embraces the futuristic realm of IPv6 support, allowing your Docker Compose service configuration to seamlessly communicate over the latest generation of Internet Protocol.

 ## Usage

 1. Edit `.env` to set configuration details
-1. Start the containers with `docker compose up -d`
+1. Start the container with `docker compose up -d`
 1. Monitor for errors with `docker compose logs -f`
 1. Open your FQDNs in the browser and observe Traefik issuing certificates using Let's Encrypt (may take a few seconds!).